 #1 Bigger investment

 Metal roofs are not the cheapest roofs on the market.
-Shingles tend to be the cheapest option, but they are also the most likely to be damaged and have the shortest lifespan of all roofing materials.
-It can be worth the upfront investment in your roof to enjoy a lifetime of stress-free roofing.
+Shingles tend to be the cheapest option TODAY, but most expensive over time and most likely to fail.
+It is worth the upfront cost of metal reroofing to enjoy a lifetime of stress-free roofing and greatest value.